Greenlink: Specification

-The HVDC link is to be configured as a symmetrical monopole, with DC voltages of ±320 kV, and nominal power rating of 500 MW.
+The HVDC link is configured as a symmetrical monopole, with DC voltages of ±320 kV, and nominal power rating of 500 MW.
 The project is expected to cost €400 million.

 Project history

 Subsea surveys were undertaken in 2018, and public consultations in 2019.

 In April 2020, the company submitted three planning applications for onshore construction in Wales.

 The project still required planning permission and marine licences in both the United Kingdom and in Ireland, but the process of procuring construction contracts had started.

 In March 2021, the project was granted a licence to install the sea cable in UK waters, with a similar licence for Irish waters still pending.
 As of March 2021, commissioning of the interconnector was planned for the end of 2023.

 In January 2022, construction work on converter stations started.

-In March 2022, the company announced that it had reached financial close.
+In March 2022, the company announced that it had reached financial close, and offshore construction commenced in May 2022.
+Construction and trial operation was completed in August 2024, with testing of the link commencing in December 2024 and operationalizing on 29 January 2025.
+The link was officially launched in April 2025.

-As of September 2022, work had started on the cable route from Great Island to Baginbun with completion of the project now expected in 2024.